Skip to content

 Input-Output function parameters

-To allow users to write arbitrary bytes to disk, Hera allows Parameter/Artifact output to be declared as part of the function inputs when specified as a Path type, allowing users to write their output to the path, rather than using a return value.
-They require an additional field output=True to distinguish them from the input parameters and must have an underlying Path type.
+To allow users to arbitrarily write to disk (e.g. streaming to an output), Hera allows Parameter/Artifact outputs to be declared as a function input.
+They must be specified as a Path type, and the user will write to the path instead of returning a value.
+They require an additional field output=True to distinguish them from the input parameters.
 You can use Input-Outputs alongside standard function-return outputs.

 @script()